Preparing and cooking food on the marae

 Te kai manawa ora – Marae food safety guide [PDF, 13 MB]

-Marae food safety posters to download
+Marae food safety resources

-Separate your kai [PDF, 371 KB]
+Keep your kai safe [PDF, 560 KB]

 Preparing and cooking hāngi

-Safe food handling and food hygiene practices are important with all food, including hāngi – the traditional Māori way to cook food.
+Safe food handling and food hygiene practices are important with all food, including hāngi.
+Our guide to preparing and cooking a hāngi has information on how to ensure food is safe at each step of the process.

 He whakatairanga i ngā ahuatanga mahi mō te tunu hāngi – Food safety practices in preparing and cooking a hāngi [PDF, 1.8 MB]